As the people who live in Bridge City, Groves and Orangefield Texas already know, crabbing on Baileys road is a local tradition.

 From the 90 degree turn, Baileys road winds along the edge of Sabine Lake for maybe 1/2 a mile or so until the road crosses over a bridge and dead ends.

 After the Rainbow Bridge was built, people no longer needed the ferry so it was decommissioned.
 Even though the ferry was gone, Baileys has remained a popular icon.

 There were two buildings on Baileys road: the two story dance hall and the bait store that was next to the boat launch.

 Up until the 1990s there was a boat launch and store at the end of Baileys road.
 I remember my dad launching his boat from the Baileys road boat launch back in the early 1980s. after launching the boat, we would go fishing in Sabine Lake.

 After Mr. Bailey passed away, the store and boat launch fell into disarray.
 I forget the exact years, but someone tried to rebuild the store and get the boat launch going again.
 In September 2008 Hurricane Ike destroyed the buildings on Baileys road.

 Today, Baileys road is a popular place where the locals can go crabbing and fishing.

 How long have I been crabbing on Baileys road?
 During the summer break of 1984 some of my buddies and I spent a week crabbing on Baileys.
 We caught crabs just about all day long, boiled them that evening, then played monopoly late into the night.

-How Do You Catch Crabs
+How To Catch Crabs

 I like to use chicken wings.
 Some people use chicken necks.
 But either way, you need some kind of meat that will sink to the bottom of the canal.